cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/ai-first/project-guidelines/_index.md

 # FAQ

+- Why you should not just paste and copy into the GitHub GUI?

+  We may make comments directly in your markdown or program files.
+If you just paste and copy you may overlook such comments.
+HEns only paste and copy small paragraphs.
+If you need to.
+The best way of using github is from commandline and using editors such as pycharm and emacs.

 -   I like to do a project that relates to my company?

     -   Please go ahead and do so but make sure you use open-source